dalibo/ansible-collection-dolibarr/docs/role_install.md

 ## Dependencies

 This role is part of a collection to install and manage your Dolibarr instance.
-We currently **does not** install:
+It **does not** install:

--   the web server (and at this time, we only support Apache)
+-   The web server (and at this time, we only support/test with Apache)
--   the database server
+-   The database server
 -   PHP module for Apache nor php-fpm, but we install php packages required by Dolibarr.